 Venue type: Indoor, Outdoor

-- Explore the house in which Shakespeare was born and grew up
+- Explore the house where Shakespeare was born

-- Meet some friendly animals at Mary Arden’s Farm
+- Meet animals and enjoy activities at Mary Arden’s Farm

 - Restaurant Onsite

 - Snacks Available

 Shakespeare Centre, Henley Street, Stratford upon Avon, Warwickshire, CV37 6QW, England

 20th March - 29th October 2017: Monday to Sunday 09:00 - 17:30

 30th October - 11th March 2018: Monday to Sunday 10:00 - 16:30